harrycresswell/harry/content/page/uses.md

 I’ve been using [Mailchimp](https://mailchimp.com/) for my mailing list for years, however these days it often feels overkill for my needs.
 With that said, I decided to give [Buttondown](https://buttondown.email/) a go for the Practical Hugo mailing list – only positive things to say so far.

-I use [IFTTT](https://ifttt.com/) mainly to send emails to myself reminding me to do things that happen infrequently but periodically.
-Things like updating masked email addresses or sending out my newsletter, which I do once a month, and are easy to forget.
-I also use [Zapier](https://zapier.com/), mostly to pass form submissions to a spreadsheet.
+I use [IFTTT](https://ifttt.com/) to send emails to myself, reminding me to do things that happen periodically.
+Things like updating the masked email address I use on this site.
+Or sending out my newsletter.
+Both of which I only do once a month, so are easy to forget without IFTTT.

+I also use [Zapier](https://zapier.com/) (similar to IFTTT), mostly to pass form submissions to spreadsheets.

 [Gumroad](https://gumroad.com/) is the tool I use to handle online payments for things like fonts or themes.